mooreryan/ocaml-resources/README.md

 # OCaml Resources

-Another curated list of OCaml resources.
+A mishmash of OCaml resources and answers to some (un)common OCaml questions.

 ## License